Menteeno/menteeno/content/english/_index.md

       label: "Apply for Free"
       link: "#"

-  - title: "Why Mentino for Your Career Growth?"
+  - title: "Why Menteeno for Your Career Growth?"
-    image: "/images/service-2.png"
+    image: "/images/service-2.svg"
-    content: "Mentino focuses on developing soft skills to help you not only advance in your career but also become an outstanding professional.
+    content: "Menteeno focuses on developing soft skills to help you not only advance in your career but also become an outstanding professional.
 You'll benefit from experienced mentors and customized programs."
     bulletpoints:
       - "Industry-experienced mentors"
       - "Personalized training programs"